Northstar Commuter Rail Facts

 Imagine a 40-mile commute with no traffic headaches, weather delays, parking inconveniences, or wasted gas.
 That’s what the Northstar Commuter Rail Line provides.

 Regular weekday service is designed for commuters and is available during the morning and afternoon peak-travel periods.
 The morning commute period features five inbound trains and one outbound train; the late-afternoon and early-evening commute features five outbound trains and one inbound train.
 There are three roundtrips each weekend day, with special event service available throughout the year.
 Metro Transit schedules additional trips to provide Northstar service to all Minnesota Twins and Minnesota Vikings games and other large downtown events.

 Linking to a regional system

 Commuters in the northwest metro can access a range of transit options through Northstar.
 A number of bus routes connect to Northstar stations, providing access to destinations across the metro area.

-Northstar also connects with the METRO Blue Line and Green Line at Target Field Station in Minneapolis.
+Northstar also connects with the METRO Blue Line and Green Line light rail lines at Target Field Station in Minneapolis.
 Commuters can ride the METRO Blue Line to the Metrodome, Fort Snelling, the Minneapolis-St. Paul International Airport, and the Mall of America.
 The Green Line connects commuters to the University of Minnesota, Saint Paul's Midway district, the State Capitol, and downtown Saint Paul.

 The Minnesota Twins Northstar Link (Route 887T) runs during Twins baseball home games.
 At the scheduled departure time, or 30 minutes after the last departure for special-event service trains, fans are able to board the train to Big Lake and easily transfer to the Northstar Link bus to finish their trip back to Becker or St. Cloud.